Skip to content

 Important

-Each accessor expects the data to be in the ready-to-use format.
-This means that the accessor for working with returns expects the data to be returns, not the price!
+Each accessor expects the data to be in a ready-to-use format.
+For example, the accessor for working with returns expects the data to be returns, not prices!

 Multidimensionality

-Remember when we mentioned that vectorbt differs from traditional backtesters by taking and processing trading data as multi-dimensional arrays?
-In particular, vectorbt treats each column as a separate backtesting instance rather than a feature.
+Remember that VBT differs from traditional backtesters by handling trading data as multi-dimensional arrays.
+Specifically, VBT treats each column as a separate backtesting instance rather than a feature.
 Consider a simple OHLC DataFrame:

 >>> p1 = pd.DataFrame({